 Quality featured high in our review, a bottle made from quality materials has more durability and will stand up to the rigors of being carried by a runner, often over long runs in challenging conditions.
 A bottle made from a low quality material lacks durability, it can be punctured easily and this would mean a runner losing much needed water.
 Low quality materials can eventually even impact on the taste of water as constant water contact inside the bottle can leave deposits inside the bottle which allows germs to bread, resulting in the water having an unnatural taste, if this situation continued it could even have health implications.
 A good quality material will not allow sunlight to easily penetrate and warm up water, many of us have experienced how warm water tastes from a bottle when the materials are low grade and do not insulate the water from outside heat.
 Quality materials used in the making of water bottles are thick enough to have insulation qualities and durable enough to resist being damaged.

 Design-Style is important, the design of a bottle can tell us many things when we look at it, has the bottle been designed to be held easily while drinking from it?
 Which type of features are designed into the surface material to assist grip when being held by a person that might have sweaty hands due to challenging exercise?
-Does the design on the bottle allow for it to be stowed away in a pocket or a running back-pack?
+Does the design on the bottle allow for it to be stowed away in a waist belt, pocket or a running back-pack?
 If the bottle has insulation functions designed into it, how do these work, can the bottle hold hot and cold fluids?
 Does the design and style of the body allow for it being properly cleaned each time after use?

 Flow: Have you ever carefully tipped up a bottle to drink from it and received a splash in the face because the design of the bottle lets the water gush out to quickly and in a high volume?
 To control flow from a water bottle requires innovative design, the shape or contour of the bottle needs to be designed in a style which helps to regulate the flow of the water.
 The mouth piece of the bottle must be exactly the right size in relation to the size of the bottle, too big a mouth piece on a small bottle will result in far to much volume of water flowing out, too small a mouth piece and the flow is not enough.